nuuuwan/news_lk3_data/README.md

 Inclement weather conditions have affected a total of 207,582 individuals from 59,629 families across 17 districts, according to the Disaster Management Centre (DMC).

-The situation has resulted in one fatality while seven persons are reported missing, and eight have been left injured.
+The DMC further said that the prevailing situation has resulted in two fatalities while seven persons are reported missing, and eight others have been left injured thus far.

 A total of 10,137 individuals from 3,102 families are currently being sheltered in 104 relief centers.